 As for long life, freedom from disease, and one's position as king, One should constantly contemplate their impermanence.
 As a consequence, thoughts turn toward renunciation and alarm, And one then focuses the mind on the practice of Dharma.

-One perceives that he is definitely bound to die

-And that death brings on sufferings arising from evil deeds.

-The wise person, for the sake of happiness even in the present,

-Should therefore refrain from committing any karmic offenses.
+One perceives that he is definitely bound to die And that death brings on sufferings arising from evil deeds.
+The wise person, for the sake of happiness even in the present, Should therefore refrain from committing any karmic offenses.76 d.
+On the Negative Effects of Intoxicants $\mathbf{046}$ e.
+On the Negative Effects of Gaming and Entertainments $\mathbf{047}$

-Having already experienced moments free of fear

-Followed by encounters with fearsome experiences-

-Even as one now experiences moments of mental peace,

-How can he fail to be apprehensive over what might follow later?
+Having already experienced moments free of fear Followed by encounters with fearsome experiences- Even as one now experiences moments of mental peace, How can he fail to be apprehensive over what might follow later?77 f.
+On Countering Lust through Realizing Impurity of the Body $\mathbf{048}$

-d.
-On the Negative Effects of Intoxicants